 Any company secretary must have a good working knowledge of the company’s articles of association (the regulations governing the internal management of the company).
 They must be sure that the company is compliant with the Companies Act 2006 and with any other relevant regulations.
 In order to do this successfully, a good company secretary must remain up to date with legislation and with any other regulatory changes that may affect the company.

 The company secretary acts as the shareholders’ first point of contact with your company.
-They are responsible for the distribution of company announcements including correspondence regarding dividends, registration of share ownership, transfers and other areas relating to shareholdings.
+They are responsible for the distribution of company announcements including correspondence regarding dividends; the issuing of new and cancellation of old share certificates; processing of stock transfer forms; registration of share ownership and other tasks relating to shareholdings.

 The company secretary often acts as a signatory to legal documents on behalf of the company’s directors.
 This includes authorising the company’s confirmation statement and signing cheques and other bank documents.

 In addition to these key responsibilities, company secretaries, particularly in smaller companies, often take on other duties.
-This can include payroll, VAT administration, pensions, insurance and dealing with external advisers such as accountants and lawyers.
+This can include:

 As you can see, appointing a company secretary can be pivotal to the effective running of a company.
 Indeed, “The UK Corporate Governance Code” published in July 2018 recommends: